 The program annual reports are presented to the Board annually.
-The Board is informed of key indicators of student success.
+(IVC4), (IVC38)The Board is informed of key indicators of student success.
 The data includes course completion rates, course success rates, and attrition rates, NCLEX-RN pass rates, and job placement rates.

-As stated above, the provost informs the Board of key indicators of student achievement as reported in the program evaluation.
+The provost kept the Board of key indicators of student achievement as reported in the program evaluations.

-In fall 2013, the President of the Board reported that RN I positions for which CONAH graduates qualify do not require banding, which will expedite the hiring process for the graduates who passed their NCLEX-RN examinations.
-After implementation of the new procedure, the DHS hiring rate for the subsequent Cohort (2013-II) increased to 78 percent from 32 percent (Cohort 2013-I).
+In fall 2013, the Board President reported that DHS entry level RN I positions for which CONAH graduates qualify will no longer require candidate ranking.
+This which will expedite the hiring process for the graduates who passed their NCLEX-RN examinations.
+As a result, the DHS hiring rate for the subsequent 2013-II Cohort increased to 78 percent as compared to 32 percent for the 2013 Cohort